DevSecTop/TF-via-PR/README.md

 > [!NOTE]
 >
 > - For [OIDC][configure_oidc] authentication, the [aws-actions/configure-aws-credentials][configure_aws_credentials] action can be used to pass short-lived credentials.
-> - An example of such a workflow is given in [caller_aws.yml][caller_aws].
+> - An example of such a workflow is given in [caller_aws.yml][caller_aws_yml].

 ## Security

 Integrating security in your CI/CD pipeline is critical to practicing DevSecOps.
-This [reusable workflow][tf] is designed to be secure by default, and it should be complemented with your own review to ensure it meets your (organization's) security requirements.
+This [reusable workflow][tf_yml] is designed to be secure by default, and it should be complemented with your own review to ensure it meets your (organization's) security requirements.

 - All associated GitHub Actions used in this workflow are [pinned to a specific SHA][securing_github_actions] to prevent supply chain attacks from third-party upstream dependencies.
 - Restrict changes to certain environments with [deployment protection rules][deployment_rules] so that approval is required from authorized users/teams before changes to the infrastructure can be applied.